WildernessLabs/Meadow/nuttx/syscall/README.txt

 each of the parameters.

 4.
-The final step is to edit the syscall.h file and add an index entry for the method.
+The final step is to edit the nuttx/include/sys/syscall.h file and add an index entry for the method.
 This entry is also wrapped in #ifdef CONFIG_NETDEV_IFINDEX...#endif statements:

 #ifdef CONFIG_NETDEV_IFINDEX